England recall Rashford & Bellingham

 Forward Rashford has not played for England since the Euro 2020 final defeat by Italy in July.

-He returned after shoulder surgery on 16 October and has scored three goals in five appearances.
+He returned to club action on 16 October after shoulder surgery and has scored three goals in five appearances.

 Lingard and Sancho both made the last squad but both have experienced issues with lack of form and game time.